School Leadership Developing Heart, Body and Mind

 AW: We focus on the heart and hand skills as well as the head skills.
 Content-driven education was the old paradigm.
 What the workforce needs today and in the future are kids who have people skills.

 So we focus a great amount of time on perseverance and grit and creativity and communication and empathy and collaboration and all of the self-skills that a student needs to be successful in the economy for today and tomorrow.

 We also provide parents’ feedback, and we send the message out through our report cards or assessment systems; and those skills are just as important as the content that kids, sometimes, receive inside classrooms.

-RB: Let’s close with this ─ the role of the superintendent.
+Mind Rocket Media Group: Let’s close with this ─ the role of the superintendent.
 How has it changed in the way you interface with the community?

 It seems to be an ever-evolving role.
 It’s not static.
 It’s not what you did last year – it’s changing every year – in the way you’re communicating, I would imagine in being progressive in assisting your community.